cncf/glossary/content/en/stateless-apps.md

 Pods must constantly communicate to ensure they are all in sync for a seamless user experience.
 However, networks are inherently unreliable.
 Also, session data is lost if there’s a problem and the application restarts.
 In short, stateful apps are less resilient.

+## How it helps

+Put simply, in a stateless application, the cluster is only responsible for the code and some static content hosted on it.
+That's it.
+No changing databases.
+No writes.
+And no leftover files when the pod is deleted.
+With no need to worry about saving container data on persistent storage volumes, stateless [containers](/container/) are easier to deploy.
 That being said, most applications today are at least partly stateful as they must store preferences and settings to improve the user experience.

-## How it helps

-Boiling everything down, in a Stateless Application the only thing your cluster is responsible for is the code, and other static content, being hosted on it.
-That’s it, no changing databases, no writes and no left over files when the pod is deleted.
-Stateless [containers](/container/) are easier to deploy, and you don’t need to worry about saving container data on persistent storage volumes.
-You also don't have to worry about backing up the data.